 - You or your spouse or partner acquired a qualifying home.
 A qualifying home is a housing unit located in Canada and acquired after January 27, 2009.
 It may be new or existing.

-- You or your spouse must be considered a first-time home buyer.
-You are considered a first-time home buyer if you or your spouse have not owned or lived in an home owned by either of you for the four years prior to acquiring the new home.
+- You or your spouse must be considered a first-time homebuyer.
+You are considered a first-time home buyer if you or your spouse have not owned or lived in a home owned by either of you for the four years before acquiring the new home.

-- The home must be used as your principal place of residence and you must intend to live there no later than one year after purchase.
+- The home must be used as your principal residence, and you must intend to live there no later than one year after purchase.

-- You, your spouse, partner or friend with whom you bought the home can claim the full credit or you can share it.
-The total combined claim cannot exceed $750.
+- You, your spouse, partner, or a friend with whom you bought the home can claim the full credit, or you can share it.
+The total combined claim cannot exceed $1,500.

 Claiming Your Home Buyers’ Tax Credit

-You can claim the tax credit on your personal income tax return under line 369 of Schedule 1 of your Federal Tax form.
+You can claim the tax credit on your personal income tax return in line 369 of Schedule 1 of your Federal Tax form.
 See Canada Revenue Agency for more information on the HBTC.